Tschef/plugin-hbs/README.md

 ## versions

+1.5.0
+Added npm build script that generates an AMD module in /dist/

 1.4.0
 Using minified sources and you now need to define the location of the handlebars runtime, which means you can decided which one is